ipdb/ipdb-tx-spec/docs/protocol/source/transactions.rst

 inputs
 ^^^^^^

-A list of inputs.
+A list of transaction inputs.
 Each input spends/transfers a previous output by satisfying/fulfilling the crypto-conditions on that output.
-See the page about Inputs.
 A CREATE transaction must have exactly one input (i.e. == 1).
 A TRANSFER transaction must have at least one input (i.e. ≥ 1).
+See :ref:`the page about transaction inputs <Transaction Inputs>`.

 outputs
 ^^^^^^^

-A list of outputs.
+A list of transaction outputs.
 Each output indicates the crypto-conditions which must be satisfied by anyone wishing to spend/transfer that output.
 It also indicates the number of shares of the asset tied to that output.
-See the page about Outputs.
+See :ref:`the page about transaction outputs <Transaction Outputs>`.

 operation